 Except in an emergency, a short-term suspension (not exceeding ten school days) must be preceded by oral or written notice of the charges to the student and an informal hearing.
 If a hearing is not held prior to the suspension, an informal hearing shall be provided no later than 72 hours after imposition of a short-term suspension.
-Notice of any short-term suspension shall be given to the student's parent or guardian within 24 hours after the suspension has been imposed.
-Short-term suspension hearings are conducted administrative personnel.
+Written nNotice of any short-term suspension shall be given to the student's parent or guardian within 24 hours after the suspension hearings are-may be conducted by administrative personnel.

-At the informal suspension hearing, the student shall have the right to be present and to be notified of the charges; and the basis for the accusation.
+At the informal suspension hearing, the student shall have the right to be present and to be notified of the charges, and the basis for the accusation.
 The student shall have the right to make statements in his/her defense after receiving notice of the charges.